susanmhutfless/playground/README.md

-# playground
-Playground for new members to trial code/git
+# Playground for new team members